$J/\psi$ photoproduction and polarization in $e+p$ collisions in the improved color evaporation model: Polarized Cross Section

 We fix the spin of the proto-$J/\psi$ by forming the spin triplet states from the spinor states and extract the orbital angular momentum by projecting the Legendre moments with respect to the relative momentum to obtain the matrix elements

 We assume that the angular momentum of the proto-$J/\psi$ is unchanged by the transition from the parton level to the hadron level.
-We then convolute the partonic cross sections with the CT14 PDFs \cite{Dulat:2015mca} in the domain where $p_\psi \cdot k =0$.
-We restrict the partonic cross section calculations within the perturbative domain by introducing a regularization parameter such that all propagators are at a minimum distance of $Q_{\rm reg}^2=M^2$ from their poles, as employed in Ref.~\cite{Baranov:2002cf}.
+We then convolute the partonic cross sections with the CT14 parton distribution functions \cite{Dulat:2015mca} in the domain where $p_\psi \cdot k_r =0$.
+We restrict the partonic cross section calculations within the perturbative domain by introducing a regularization parameter such that all propagators are at a minimum distance of $Q_{\rm reg}^2=M^2$ from their poles, as employed in Ref.~\cite{Baranov:2002cf} and in the previous ICEM hadroproduction results \cite{Cheung:2021epq}.

-The photoproduction cross section is related to the $e+p$ cross section in Eq.~\ref{icem-ep-cross-section} by \cite{Gribov:1962,Budnev:1975poe}
+The photoproduction cross section is related to the $e+p$ cross section in Eq.~(\ref{icem-ep-cross-section}) by \cite{Gribov:1962,Budnev:1975poe}

 where $\Phi_\gamma$ is the effective flux of virtual photons and is computed as